userfrosting/learn/pages/01.basics/03.installation/docs.md

 $ npm run uf-assets-install
 ```

+Some warning can be displayed by this command, but it doesn't means the whole command failed.
+To make sure it executed properly, you can look for the `vendor/` directory inside `app/sprinkles/core/assets`

 That's it!
 Your project should now have all the required PHP and client-side dependencies that it needs to function.

 >>>>> If this script fails, ensure that **git** is installed.
-Additionally, in some operating systems you may need to run this command as an administrator (`sudo` in *nix platforms, right-click your terminal icon and choose "run as administrator" in Windows).
+Additionally, in some operating systems you *may* need to run this command as an administrator.
+This is true for most Windows version (right-click your terminal icon and choose "run as administrator" in Windows), but not the case with some *nix platforms where running things as sudo will fail.

 ## Set up the database